K-Fukasawa/Price_tracker/README.md

 After executing the py file, an xlsx file named "Internet_pricing_All_YYYY-MM-DD" will be created on the root directory.
 It will also show a table with the collected price information on the command line.

+## Setup auto-run using Heroku
+You can set up auto-run by setting uo this program on a Heroku server.

+### Configuration for Heroku

+## Send xlsx file to specified email address
+Using Sendgrid, you can send the generated xlsx file to a specified email address.

+### Configuration for Sendgrid
+To setup email feature,

+## Limitations
+This program is designed to work specifically for the URLs within the py files (12 product pages from the 3 listed webisites) and does not have the flexibility to collect price information from other websites.